5 Great Seesaw Tips and Tricks

 By Kirsten Hammond

-There are a variety of platforms that can help assist your classroom or school to make virtual learning as simple and as smooth as possible.
+There are a variety of platforms which help assist your classroom or school to make virtual learning as simple and smooth as possible.
+I’ve found Seesaw to be one of the most user-friendly virtual platforms for parents, teachers, and students alike.

-I’ve found Seesaw to be one of the more user-friendly virtual platforms for parents, teachers, and students alike.
-It is fairly easy to set up, and once you get the hang of figuring out how to upload an assignment or schedule activities in advance, it makes for an easy experience!
+Seesaw is fairly easy to set up.
+Once you get the hang of figuring out how to upload an assignment or schedule activities in advance, it creates an easy and fulfilling experience!

 boy on computer